Copywriting basics: How to boost conversions

 With a well thought-out text based on the APSA principle, you guarantee a comfortable user experience and increase the likelihood of a conversion.

-Always think customer-centric
+Always think customer-centred

 The last tip I would like to give you in this article is to always think customer-centrically.
 This means that you should always write from the customer’s perspective and put yourself in the shoes of your target group.
 This requires a great deal of empathy, but is one of the most important success factors.

-Many copywriters focus too much on their own idea of added value and a good text and disregard the customer's perspective.
-As a result, the content of your words is only partially absorbed because the target group cannot identify with it 100 percent.
+Many copywriters focus too much on their own idea of added value and a good text and disregard the customer’s perspective.
+As a result, the content of your words is only partially absorbed because the target group cannot identify with it 100 per cent.

 Copywriting Basics – Conclusion